Gambier (extract): Production

 To make gambier, the leaves are first boiled in water.
 They absorb it and turn brownish in color.
 The leaves are then pressed mechanically to squeeze and extract liquid.
 This liquid is then dried into a semi-solid paste and molded into cubes, which are dried in the sun.

 Physical properties and composition

 Gambier has a highly astringent taste with no odor, ranging in color from yellow to brown.
 It is mainly composed of cattechu-tanic acid (a tannin) and catechin (a flavan-3-ol).
 Commercially produced gambier may range in catechin content of less than 20% to more than 40% depending on quality.
 When used for making leather, catechin is converted into cattechu-tanic acid by the tanning process.

-Trace components include quercetin, wax, oil, cattechu red, and gambier-flourescien.
+Trace components include quercetin, wax, oil, cattechu red, and gambier-fluorescien.
 Gambier extracts further contain chalcane-flavan dimers (gambiriins A1, A2, B1 and B2) in addition to (+)-catechin, (+)-epicatechin, and dimeric proanthocyanidins including procyanidin B1, procyanidin B3, and gambiriin C.